luffah/diy-heaven/README.md

 # diy-heaven
-A set of little program usefull for DIY and for avoiding waste
+A set of little programs usefull for DIY and for avoiding waste